When considering a refinance, most borrowers are looking for an easy way to assess if they have enough equity in their home to refinance.

 Best First Steps

-Contact a CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing, licensed loan officer so that you can work together to try to estimate your home’s worth.
+Contact a CrossCountry Mortgage, Inc. licensed loan officer so that you can work together to try to estimate your home’s worth.
 Attempt to find any information to make the estimate as accurate as possible.
 It’s best to compare information from multiple sources instead of relying on a single source.

 A good benchmark to keep in mind is an 80% loan-to-value ratio (this represents 20% equity in your home), but keep in mind that it’s possible to refinance with a loan-to-value ratio that is greater than 80%.
 This can be done by way of loan products that require mortgage insurance that covers the lender if the borrower should default on the loan.
 FHA loans, for example, enable homeowners to purchase or refinance with higher loan-to-value ratios through mortgage insurance protection.